Preparing the soil to plant bulbs

 The distance between the bulbs depends on the size of the flower, but they should be far enough apart so that they’re not touching.
 Tulips, for example, are happy to be planted just an inch or two apart.

 Planting bulbs in small groups of six–eight can make for a better display.
-You can achieve a more natural effect from scattering by hand and planting where the bulbs land – we think this is ideal for our Crocus, Daffodils and Specie Tulips.
+You can achieve a more natural effect from scattering by hand and planting where the bulbs land – we think this is ideal for our Crocus, Daffodil bulbs and Specie Tulip bulbs.

 If you are unsure how many bulbs you’ll need to fill a square metre, don’t worry, you’ll find this information on every product page.